Hyperparathyroidism

 Medical management

-Conservative management with methods to ensure that serum calcium concentrations remain low may be used for patients with who are either asymptomatic primary hyperparathyroidism with no indications for surgery.
-It may also be used for patients at high risk for surgery due to unrelated medical problems, but this is usually limited to patients with a shorter life expectancy because maintaining low serum calcium levels long-term may result in bone disease.
+Conservative management with methods to ensure that serum calcium concentrations remain low may be used for patients who have asymptomatic primary hyperparathyroidism and no other indication for surgery.
+It may also be used for patients at high risk for surgery due to unrelated medical problems, but this approach is usually limited to patients with a shorter life expectancy because maintaining low serum calcium levels long-term may result in bone disease.

 Patients should do the following: